Sergeon/Laravel-Init/README.md

 (use flag `--production` to minify assets)

 This project, as Laravel 5.2 by default, uses [Elixir](https://github.com/laravel/elixir) around Gulp for the task runner.
-Just check the documentacion if you want to use perform more tasks.
+Just check the documentacion if you want to perform more tasks.

 ###structure: